UlmApi/uulm-networking/README.md

 ```
 $ cd ./data/
-$ make couch-import
+$ make couchimport
 $ make clean
 ```

-You should now have rows in your database.
+You should now have 526359 rows in your database.